tslumley/notstatschat/content/post/2020-03-23-not-cross-buns.md

 - About 1kg bread flour

 Put the fruit in a mixing bowl.
 Grind the mace, allspice, and coriander.
-Add the cardamom seeds and butter.
+Add the cardamom seeds, salt, and butter.
 Cover with boiling water.

 In a small bowl, mix the yeast with warm water and sugar.